shhwangofficial/PS-shhwangofficial/README.md

-# BOJ-2024
+# BOJ-shhwangofficial

 This repository contains my solutions to problems from the [Baekjoon Online Judge (BOJ)](https://www.acmicpc.net/).
-I aim to solve at least one problem each day and upload the code here.

 ## Structure

-- Each solution is organized by the week of 2024 it was solved.
+- Each solution is organized by the year and the week it was solved.
 - The file names correspond to the problem number for easy reference.

 ## How to Use